rust-lang/rust-bindgen/README.md

 ### Library usage with `build.rs`

+💡 This is the recommended way to use `bindgen`. 💡

 #### `build.rs` Tutorial

 [Here is a step-by-step tutorial for generating FFI bindings to the `bzip2` C library.][tutorial]